 קִדַּמְתִּי בַנֶּשֶׁף וָאֲשַׁוֵּעָה; לִדְבָרְךָ יִחָלְתִּי.

-“I arose early in the evening and cried out; I placed my hope in Your word.”
+“I arose early in the evening and cried out; I hope for Your word.”
 (119:147)

 “I arise at midnight to praise You for Your just laws.”
 (119:62)

 (Adapted from Ein Eyah vol. I, p.
-8)
+8 on Berachot 3b)